Blue Moon: what kind of phenomenon is this?

 The seasonal and the monthly Blue Moon

 The Blue Moon is a phenomenon that can be defined in two different ways.
-The seasonal Blue Moon is the Full Moon in an astronomical season with four Full Moons instead of the the usual three.
-And the monthly Blue Moon, which is the second Full Moon in a month with two Full Moons.
+The seasonal one is the Full Moon in an astronomical season with four Full Moons instead of the the usual three.
+And the monthly one, which is the second Full Moon in a month with two Full Moons.

-Well, the seasonal Blue Moon is the original astronomical definition of a Blue Moon.
-The reason why that is a second definition of Blue Moon is due to an error on the calculation of the seasonal Blue Moon made by the amateur astronomer James Hugh Pruett.
+Well, the seasonal Moon is the original astronomical definition of a Blue Moon.
+The reason why that is a second definition of Blue Moon is due to an error on the calculation made by the amateur astronomer James Hugh Pruett.

 You may also like: